hitch-fr/Desiccant/README.md

 ## Features

-Any improvement suggestion is welcome, just open an issue or send an mail at [support@hitch.fr](mailto:support@hitch.fr)
+Any improvement suggestion is welcome, just open an issue or send an email at [support@hitch.fr](mailto:support@hitch.fr)

 - Easy to use locally
 - Easy to use remotely